-Do not include those banks listed in Appendix I. Refer to the latest available list of Banks & Trust Companies.

-Amounts held with Offshore Financial Institutions form a part of the external assets of the reporting bank.
+- Do not include those banks listed in Appendix I. Refer to the latest available list of Banks & Trust Companies found at www.centralbankbahamas.com → Bank Supervision → Regulated Entities. - Amounts held with Offshore Financial Institutions form a part of the external assets of the reporting bank.

-4. BALANCE WITH FINANCIAL INSTITUTIONS (OUTSIDE THE BAHAMAS)
+5. BALANCE WITH FINANCIAL INSTITUTIONS (OUTSIDE THE BAHAMAS)